Return to top

 Is goat’s milk formula safe for babies?

-Is goat milk good for milk allergies?
+Is goat milk formula OK for babies with cow’s milk protein allergy (CMPA)?

 Can you purchase goat milk formula in the US?

 Yes, you most definitely can purchase goat milk formula in the United States.
 Kendamil Goat Milk Formula and Bubs Stage 1 Goat Milk Formula are both for sale at Target stores.
-Kabrita USA can be purchased at Whole Foods, Sprouts, and Raley’s.
+Others, like Jovie or Holle, can be imported from Europe through reputable retailers.
+Availability has expanded significantly since the 2022 formula shortage.

 Is goat milk formula FDA-approved?

 Is goat milk closest to breast milk?
-What formula is closest to breast milk?

-More Helpful Formula Guides!
+💡More Helpful Formula Guides!

-Final Thoughts
+💭 Final Thoughts

 Love this helpful guide?
 Feel free to leave any comments or questions in the comment section further down the page!